 - Layout – also known as page design – refers to page structure and how text and graphics are arranged on the page.
 This structure includes characteristics such as page size and orientation (portrait or landscape), margins, columns, and header, footer, and page number placement.

-- Fonts – also known as typefaces – are sets of text characters displayed on screen or printed on a page.
-A font is usually part of a font family where the same character set is available in different weights (e.g., regular, medium, bold) and styles (e.g., italic, condensed, expanded).
+- Fonts – also known as typefaces – are collections of text characters that can appear on a screen or printed on pages.
+A font is typically part of a font family where the same character set is available in different weights (e.g., regular, medium, bold) and styles (e.g., italic, condensed, expanded).
 Some common fonts you’re probably familiar with are Times New Roman and Arial.
-Whenever you see text, you are seeing a font.
+Every time you see text in any form, you are seeing a font.

 - Text formatting is the most important element in any document because it’s what your audience reads.
 The way your text looks – its formatting – will determine how much your audience engages with it.
-If you want to captivate your audience and make them want to read more, then take time to format your text properly.
+If you want to captivate your audience and make them want to read more, then take time to properly format your text.

-- Colour is self-explanatory.
-There’s plenty of online information about colour psychology and which colours are suitable for your industry and audience.
-However, we’ll look at the colours you have in your document right now.
+- Colour is an easy concept to understand.
+There are plenty of online resources providing information on colour psychology and which colours are best suited for your industry and target audience.
+However, we’ll take a closer look at the colours that are present in your document right now.

-- Graphic elements are charts and graphs, images, lines, borders, icons, etc. These elements need to be stylistically consistent in colour and style.
-This will give your document visual cohesion.
+- Graphic elements are charts and graphs, images, lines, borders, icons, etc. These elements need to be stylistically consistent in colour and style to provide visual harmony in your document.

 Lesson 1.
 Layout: The secret to compelling first impressions

-Document layout is the first impression readers have of your document, so design the layout in a visually pleasing way to invite your audience to read your material.
+Your document’s layout is the first impression readers have of your content, so it’s crucial that you design the layout in a way that is visually pleasing and encourages your audience to engage with your content.

-A picture really is worth a thousand words.
-Keep your image shape and placement consistent to avoid unnecessary distractions.
-Use charts and tables wherever possible to convey information graphically and add interest to an otherwise text-heavy page.
+Add pictures to enhance the impact of your message and keep your image shape and placement consistent to avoid unnecessary distractions.
+Choose charts and tables wherever possible to convey information graphically and add interest to an otherwise text-heavy page.

 Make your document easy to navigate by including a header, footer, and page numbers.
-If there are a lot of pages in your document, add a table of contents.
-These layout properties help readers know where they are in the document and how to find the information they want quickly.
+If there are multiple pages in your document, consider adding a table of contents.
+These layout features guide readers through your document and enable them to find the information they want quickly.

 Takeaway: Go to the Layout tab in the Ribbon, and select the Page Setup group.
 Go to the Margins tab to adjust the document margins.
 Add page numbers via the Insert tab and Header & Footer group.
 Choose the References tab and Table of Contents group to insert a table of contents.